MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine_Functions.md

 ## Long Description

-PowerShell 7.2 ships with PSReadLine 2.1.0.
-There are newer versions available.
+PowerShell 7.3 ships with PSReadLine 2.2.6.
+The current version is PSReadLine 2.3.4.
 The current version of PSReadLine can be installed and used on Windows PowerShell 5.1 and newer.
 For some features, you need to be running PowerShell 7.2 or higher.

-This article documents the functions provided by PSReadLine.
+This article documents the functions provided by PSReadLine 2.3.4.
 These functions can be bound to keystrokes for easy access and invocation.

 ## Using the Microsoft.PowerShell.PSConsoleReadLine class